OuhscBbmc/redcap-manual-v1/check/testing.md

 ### Look at the data that the testers entered into REDCap  {#sec-check-testing-completed-inspect}

+* Click on Data Exports, Reports and Stats on the left side of your screen, then click on the View Report button to see the entered data.
-* Does any of the  information look like it would be unusable or not as expected?
+* Does any of the  information look like it would be unusable or is not as expected?
 * Can the field be modified with data validation settings?
 * Make corrections to the field if necessary.
+These corrections need to be done before the project is in production for actual data collection because you can lose data by changing the variables in production.

 ### Are there any text boxes that need to be turned into notes fields? {#sec-check-testing-completed-notes}